anyaevostinar/anyaevostinar.github.io/classes/361-s25/prep-artificial-ecologies2.md

 ## Advanced Learning Objectives
 After class, you should be able to:

-* Create and use an Empirical configuration object to control a grid of cells
+* Create an Empirical world with multiple interacting species

 ## Resources
-You should read and watch the following:
+You can read and watch the following:
 * Encyclopedia of Artificial Life page on [Artificial Ecologies](https://alife.org/encyclopedia/artificial-ecology/artificial-ecologies/)

+## Checks
+Submit an answer to the following on Moodle:
+* What is one example artificial ecology project in artificial life and what kind of ecological interaction does it contain?